-Toenail fungus isn’t an isolated problem, it can reveal a lot about a persons health.
+Toenail fungus isn't an isolated concern, it can reveal a lot about a person's health.
 A nail infection may suggest that the nails are receiving poor circulation or that the immune system is affected.

 12 Facts About Nail Fungal Infections

 - Onychomycosis accounts for up to 30% of all skin infections.